 Why Is the Cost So Low?

-Fusion 360 has a low, competitive price.
+It has a low, competitive price.
 In fact, for hobbyists and enthusiasts, it’s free.
-The Fusion 360 team is looking to startups and entrepreneurs to have the tools they need to run their business successfully without big startup costs.
-There really is no reason to not test out Fusion 360 and see how it works for you.
+The team is looking to startups and entrepreneurs to have the tools they need to run their business successfully without big startup costs.
+There really is no reason to not test it out and see how it works for you.

 What Makes Fusion 360 So Important?